behu-kea/ITA24-2-sem/cs101/05-datastructures-collections.md

 To solve the following exercises you need to understand how to [read text files](https://www.baeldung.com/kotlin/read-file)

-- We have users from 3 different platforms ([users-1, users-2, users-3](https://kea-fronter.itslearning.com/Resources?FolderID=1235819&PlayPlanDialogView=False&ReloadTree=False)
+- We have users from 3 different platforms ([users-1, users-2, users-3](https://kea-fronter.itslearning.com/Folder/processfolder.aspx?FolderID=1360566)) Ligger på fronter
 - We want to know:
   - What users are identical across all platforms
   - What users are only specific to each platform.